sirgalleto/crypto-notifier/README.md

 Use `$ npm start` to start the project

-You can configurate the available values to notify in `index.js:6`
+You can configure the available values to notify in `index.js:6`